 - Create user personas based on these interviews

 - Put these user personas in a Persona’s Maps

 What is a user persona?

-More concrete user personas help to:
+To be more precise user personas can help to:

 - Understand and share various audience groups with team members.

-- Adjust some design elements
+- Adjust design elements